scrapy/scrapely/README.rst

 externally, that you can use to build very capable scrapers.

-What follows is a quick example of the simplest possible usage, that you can run in the Python shell.
-This example is also available in the ``example.py`` script, located at the root of the repository.
+What follows is a quick example of the simplest possible usage, that you can run in a Python shell.

 Start by importing and instantiating the Scraper class::